Admission Requirements

 Requirements listed here are in addition to Graduate Council policies listed under GCAC-600 Research Degree Policies.

 For master’s degree, a minimum of 30 credits at the 400, 500, 600, or 800 level and a 3.0 overall GPA are required.
-At least 18 credits in the 500 and 600 series combined must be included in the program.
-Required courses for master’s degree are:
+At least 18 credits in the 500 and 600 series combined (thesis option) or 500 series alone (internship plus scholarly paper option) must be included in the program.
+As part of the application to the graduate program, students will indicate their preference for completing either a thesis or an internship plus a scholarly paper as part of their M.S. training.
+Approval of the thesis option is contingent on a BG faculty member agreeing to serve as the thesis adviser.

 Code | Title | Credits |